code-312/ceic-jekyll/pages/get-involved/membership.md

     grand opportunities due to the color of our skin.
 We will not miss this Cannabis industry opportunity!''"
 There is also a link to donate to the Coalition via Zelle, Venmo, or CashApp at bit.ly/DonateCEIC.'
+- template: image
+  image: "/assets/images/why-we-do-this-work-from-the-ceic-board-akele-parnell-1.png"
+  alt_text: 'Image shows a photo of Akele Parnell, a CEIC board member crossing his
+    arms with a graphic background.
+The image shows the copy "Why we do this work" From the CEIC Board: Akele Parnell with the additional quotes of "The coalition plays a critical role in the fight for social equity in the Illinois cannabis industry.
+Without the Coalition, a lot of crucial equity work just won''t get done."
+There is also a link to donate to the Coalition via Zelle, Venmo, or CashApp at bit.ly/DonateCEIC.'

 ---